 Do you have anything to back that theory up?

-I took to Instagram and asked people who have travelled to Spain since the beginning of the year to share whether they’d been asked about money at the border.
+I took to Instagram last year and asked people who have travelled to Spain since the beginning of 2022 to share whether they’d been asked about money at the border.

 Of the 1373 people that answered, 1354 (98.6%) said they hadn’t.
 The remaining 19 said that they had but only 4 confirmed this to me after I followed up.

-Of these 4, one was asked in April and very interestingly, the other 3 were asked in the last week (July 2022) – so it could well be that the Spanish border force started asking this question more from that point.
+Of these 4, one was asked in April and very interestingly, the other 3 were asked in July 2022 – so it could well be that the Spanish border force started asking this question more from that point.
 Or perhaps, it’s simple maths.
 With more people travelling, there’s more people who will report being asked!

 What has happened to the people who have been asked to prove they have money so far?

 A huge thank you to the three people on Instagram who agreed that I could quote what happened to them.

 I know this is obvious but please note, these aren’t my words or experiences, I’m simply sharing because I think these real life accounts are super helpful.

 Entering Alicante on Friday 22nd July 2022